 On a warm Sunday in August 2014, bulldozers started tearing away at a historic, turn-of-the-century loft space.
-Although the first floor was sealed with unsightly cinder blocks, the upper floor was adorned with large Chicago-style windows, intricate white terracotta carvings, and Greco-Roman style ornament.
+Although the first floor was sealed with cinder blocks, the upper floor was adorned with large Chicago-style windows, intricate white terracotta carvings, and Greco-Roman ornament.
 The building was so sturdy it took demolition crews hours of pounding and smashing to weaken the structure.
-When the outside walls finally fell, they exposed sturdy concrete floors over a foot thick and thousands of steel re-bars for added durability.
+When the outside walls fell, they exposed sturdy concrete floors over a foot thick and thousands of steel re-bars for added durability.

-Situated on the corner of Washington and Bleecker Street, the two-story neoclassical structure stood in the heart of the James Street Commons Historic District.
+Situated on the corner of Washington and Bleecker Street, the two-story structure stood in the heart of the James Street Commons Historic District.
 Normally, such a structure would never be demolished but… The property’s owner is Edison ParkFast, one of the largest landowners in Newark and a company with a business model linked to gentrification and lawlessness.
 Its owner, Jerry Gottesman, spent $1 million to oppose the High Line because he feared the public park would decrease his property values.
 Gottesman’s company also owns Manhattan Mini Storage, whose billboards in New York City cynically read – “Bloomberg is gone.
 Time to put the bikes away.”
 To profit from blight, this landbanker buys cheap land, waits for its value to improve, and then profits without investing anything to improve the community.
 While waiting, Edison ParkFast generates huge revenue from surface parking – often ten dollars an hour for one parking spot.
 Multiply the results by 60,000 parking spots daily!

 In fact, demolition is in Edison’s selfish self-interest.
 Real estate is taxed according to the value of the structure, not the land.
 Therefore, Edison’s huge land holdings share almost no tax burden.
 Meanwhile, developed properties – whose residents might have invested thousands in upkeep and preservation – are taxed disproportionately higher than Edison’s lots.
 Edison doesn’t even pay for storm water runoff, which is calculated by a property’s water consumption.
 In other words, the public subsidizes surface parking.
-Only under the current land-use policy that financially incentivizes demolition is Edison’s greed and urban blight rewarded.
+Under the current land-use policy that financially incentivizes demolition, Edison’s greed and urban blight is rewarded.